25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance (Roundtrip): 4.0 miles / 6.4 km

-This is because the Marble Fork of the Kaweah is a favorite among visitors, both camping at Lodgepole and visiting for the day, when it comes to going for a swim.
+This is because the Marble Fork of the Kaweah is a favorite for both those staying at the Lodgepole Campground and those visiting for the day when it comes to going for a swim!

-However, your ability to swim depends entirely on the time of the summer season you plan to visit Sequoia National Park, which is why I highly recommend learning more about how the Marble Fork changes by month in my separate article.
+However, having the opportunity to swim depends entirely on the time of the summer season you plan to visit Sequoia National Park, which is why I highly recommend learning more about how the Marble Fork changes by month in my separate article linked below.

 Read My Separate Post: Tokopah Falls Trail